 What teams/individuals do you work with cross-functionally?
 Can you give an example of a time when you collaborated with another group/individual?

 The big tent pole project for our lab is the Knight Lab: Studio course, a multidisciplinary course that runs every quarter.
 It’s team taught by a journalism professor and a computer science professor and I and the other staff developers act as project leads.
-Before registration, we all pitch projects that we want to work on and then we open applications to assemble cross-functional teams made up of students all across the university.
-We just opened applications for winter quarter where I’m running two AR projects–one is a user research project where we’re play-testing an AR game about climate change, and the other is a prototyping project where we’re reimagining what different storytelling forms might look like in AR.
+Before registration, we all pitch projects that we want to work on.
+Then we open applications to assemble cross-functional teams made up of students all across the university.
+We just opened applications for winter quarter where I’m running two AR projects.
+One is a user research project where we’re play-testing an AR game about climate change.
+The other is a prototyping project where we’re reimagining what different storytelling forms might look like in AR.

 I’m trying to be more strategic.
 In a role like mine it’s really easy to be like, “Ooh, shiny!” and start exploring something new.
 I’m trying to have more big-picture vision and purpose to the things my team works on.